scikit-hep/mplhep/README.md

 ![Hits](https://countimports.pythonanywhere.com/nocount/tag.svg?url=count_hepstyle_imports)

 - offering mpl stylesheets to modify `matplotlib` defaults to look ROOT-like
-- A set of helper functions for common labeling
+- A set of helper functions for common labeling and formating
-- Works by copying styles and fonts to respective matplotlib data locations

 # Installation
 ```
 pip install hepstyle
 ```
 Fonts and styles are now served dynamically through the package.
-The fonts are made available to matplotlib by `import hepstyle`, however as a backup solutions functions are provided to hard copy fonts and styles to their respective `mpl` locations
+The fonts are made available to matplotlib by `import hepstyle`, however as a backup solution, functions are provided to hard copy fonts and styles to their respective `mpl` locations
 ```
 hepstyle.tools.hardcopy_fonts()
 hepstyle.tools.hardcopy_styles()